albertsundjaja/order_book/README.md

 ## Further Improvements

-* User insertion sort if we expect the market depth to be large in numbers.
-Since we are sorting the arrays that contain all the prices often, that means at any point of time our arrays are already partially sorted.
-Insertion sort has roughly O(n) complexity in a partially sorted arrays compared to quick sort O(n log n)
 * The input stream might produce data higher than the rate of order book processing.
 A fan-out pattern could be implemented to increase the processing rate.
 * We might want to persist the Order Book.
 Using a NoSQL database might be a good solution to store the data as a NoSQL database is easily scaled with sharding.
 * Better logging and observability.
 Currently, the app contains minimal logging and traceability, a better logging/observability solution is required to be able to debug the app in case of errors as it grows